-6.7.7.2 STORM DRAINAGE SYSTEM LAYOUT
+7.7.7.2 STORM DRAINAGE SYSTEM LAYOUT

 The storm drainage system should be designed so as to minimize the number of drainage structures required.
 Structures should be located at all vertical and horizontal changes in direction of storm drain lines, at the intersection of two or more storm drain lines, and where required to intercept rainfall runoff.
 The distance between drainage structures should not be more than approximately 90 m (300 feet) for conduits with a minimum dimension smaller than 750 mm (30 inches) but in no case further than 150 m (500 feet).
 Storm drain lines should be located outside of paved areas to the extent possible.
 Under no circumstance should storm drain lines be located beneath buildings.
 Existing storm drain lines located beneath new building sites should be relocated around the building.
 Curb inlets should be spaced along roadways with curbs and gutters so that the width of flooded areas does not exceed half the outside lane width.
-Where possible, a minimum drop of 0.05 m (0.2 feet) between inverts of equal diameter storm drain pipes should be provided at the centerline of drainage structures.
-Where storm drain pipes are of different diameters, the pipe crown elevations should be matched at the drainage structure.
+Where possible, a minimum drop of 0.05 m (0.2 feet) between inverts of equal diameter storm drainpipes are of different diameters, the pipe crown elevations should be matched at the drainage structure.

-6.7.7.3 MINIMUM COVER UNDER PAVEMENTS
+7.7.7.3 MINIMUM COVER UNDER PAVEMENTS